ColtBry/ChicagoBusTracker/README.md

 # ChicagoBusTracker
-A program that tracks all of Chicago's and calculates a lot of information on them.
+A program that tracks all of Chicago's buses and calculates a lot of information on them.

 One of the first programs I ever wrote was this.
 I wanted to come back and completely rewrite it and see how much I've improved and how my approach to the problem has changed.